 - white blood cells

-Red blood cells deliver oxygen from the lungs to the rest of the body, and carry waste products to be released by the lungs or the kidneys.
-Red blood cells contain haemoglobin, which is the protein that binds and releases oxygen.
+Red blood cells transport oxygen from the lungs to the rest of the body, and carry waste products to the lungs or kidneys for release.
+Red blood cells contain haemoglobin, which is the protein that enables them to carry oxygen.

-Plasma is the clearish fluid that carries the cells.
+Plasma is the straw-coloured fluid that carries the blood cells.
+It makes up around half of your blood.
 It also carries the nutrients from our diet such as sugars, fats, proteins, vitamins and minerals.

 What are blood vessels?

-Blood vessels carry blood around the body.
-The three main types of blood vessels are:
+Blood vessels are the network of tubes through which blood is pumped around the body.
+Along with the heart and the blood, the blood vessels form the cardiovascular system.
+The 3 main types of blood vessels are:

-- arteries that carry blood pumped from the heart – these are the largest and strongest
+- arteries — these carry blood pumped away from the heart; they are the largest and strongest blood vessels

-- veins that return blood to the heart
+- veins — these return blood to the heart

-- capillaries, which are tiny vessels that connect arteries and veins, and allow blood to come into close contact with tissues for the oxygen, carbon dioxide, food and waste.
+- capillaries — these are tiny vessels that connect arteries and veins.
+Their thin walls allow blood to come into close contact with tissues to exchange oxygen, carbon dioxide, nutrients and waste products

-Blood leaves the heart in large arteries, then moves through progressively smaller ones to the capillaries in tissues.
-It leaves in veins that get larger as they get closer to the heart.
+Blood leaves the heart in large arteries, then moves through progressively smaller ones to reach the capillaries in the tissues.
+Oxygen and nutrients pass through the thin capillary walls into the tissues, and waste products from the tissues pass into the capillary blood.
+The blood then leaves the capillaries and moves into veins that progressively get larger as they get closer to the heart.

 Diseases of blood and blood vessels